yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Like this, you get the benefits of more free VRAM on the high performance GPU, and if the secondary GPU is more efficient, a power consumption reduction overall when using the PC.
 More available VRAM results in improved minimum framerates (the 1% low for example).

 The cons for using this method is that frame data is transferred over the PCIe interface, which can be saturated.
-This would result in lower average framerates and more input lag.
+This can result in slightly lower average framerates and more input lag.
 But hey, a free way to get a 4GB GPU to run `The Legend of Zelda: Tears of the Kingdom` with better frame pacing is worth a try, right?

 ### NVIDIA, no sign of progress